rolling-panda-san/notebooks/README.md

 - Bakshi, G., Gao, X. and Rossi, A.G., 2019.
 Understanding the sources of risk underlying the cross section of commodity returns.
 Management Science, 65(2), pp.619-641.
 - Baltas, N. and Kosowski, R., 2020.
 Demystifying time-series momentum strategies: Volatility estimators, trading rules and pairwise correlations.
 Market Momentum: Theory and Practice", Wiley.
 - Baltas, N. and Salinas, G., 2019.
 Cross-Asset Skew.
 Available at SSRN.
+- Connors, L.A. and Alvarez, C., 2009.
+Short Term Trading Strategies that Work: A Quantified Guide to Trading Stocks and ETFs.
+TradingMarkets Publishing Group.
 - Deutsche Bank, 2009, db Currency Return.
 - Fernandez-Perez, A., Frijns, B., Fuertes, A.M. and Miffre, J., 2018.
 The skewness of commodity futures returns.
 Journal of Banking & Finance, 86, pp.143-158.
 - Hollstein, F., Prokopczuk, M. and Tharann, B., 2020.
 Anomalies in commodity futures markets: Risk or mispricing?.
 Available at SSRN